Zulko/moviepy/README.rst

 - PyGame_ is needed for video and sound previews (really essential for advanced editing).
 - imageMagick_  is needed for all text generation, GIF support, and much more in the future.

 There are many packages for image manipulation/processing in python.
 Most effects are coded such that none of these packages are needed, or such that having at least one of these packages is sufficient.
+For instance, the feature ``clip.resize`` will be available if you have either Scikit Image *or* the PIL *or* OpenCV installed (PIL or OpenCV are to be prefered).

 - Scipy is needed for many advanced functionalities (tracking, segmenting, etc.)
 - `Scikit Image`_ may be needed for some advanced image manipulation.
-- The Python Imaging Library is not used yet (I don't like the copyright) but it is coming.
+- The Python Imaging Library can be used for resizing videos.
 - `OpenCV 2.4.6`_ (which provides the python package ``cv2``) or more recent may be needed for some advanced image manipulation.
 See below for the installation of OpenCV.

 If you are on linux, these will surely be in your repos.